alexey-obukhov/psy-supabase/README.md

 My technical infrastructure has been enhanced with:

-1. **CustomLogger Integration**: Replaced standard logging with own colorful, more readable ColoredLogger system
+1. **CustomLogger Integration**: Replaced standard logging with own colorful, more readable prismalog system

 2. **Memory Optimization**: Added GPU memory management to gracefully handle CUDA out-of-memory scenarios with automatic CPU fallback